amohap/reinforcement-learning/README.md

  In addition to this, the hyperparameters are saved in a text file `hyperparam.txt` and the plots are also saved inside this directory.

 ---
+Experience replay: in ex_replay.py incremental version is stored.
+Once the episode is finished we take the batch fromthe database and unfold it backwards recalculating Q values.
+In Assignement - default.py mini batch version is realized.

 ## SARSA vs. Q-Learning